humbug/humbug/README.md

 Time: 48.7 seconds Memory: 15.00MB
 ```

-Mutation Testing is typically a slow process, however Humbug implements a number
+Mutation Testing has traditionally been a slow process, however Humbug implements a number
 of significant optimisations.
 It generates code coverage data so that only tests
-application to a specific mutation are run.
-It runs all tests in order of their
+applicable to a specific mutated line of code are run.
+It runs any tests in order of their
 logged execution time (smallest first).
 It will not execute tests where code
 coverage for a mutated line is nil.
 You may also adjust the timeout setting (if
 too high for your project).
+The timeout exists to counteract infinite loops when
+created through the mutation process.

 These optimisations, while requiring some upfront execution time, make Humbug
 quite fast once it gets going.